0xsyr0/dittobytes/README.md

 </p>
 <hr>

-Dittobytes compiles your C-code to truly Position Independent Code (PIC), Beacon Object File (BOF/COFF) & Executable Application (EXE) for Windows, MacOS, and Linux, and both AMD64 and ARM64.
+Dittobytes compiles your C-code to truly Position Independent Code (PIC) for Windows, MacOS, and Linux, and both AMD64 and ARM64.
 It features a [metamorphic engine](https://en.wikipedia.org/wiki/Metamorphic_code) that ensures each compilation produces unique, functional shellcode.
 It does *not* rely on the classic decrypt stubs often seen in e.g. polymorphic compilations, and additionally it does *not* require reflective loaders such as Donut or sRDI as it can compile your C-code directly to PIC.
-A subsequent advantage is that the output size of the compiled code is extremely small (almost no overhead), and remains very simple.
+A subsequent advantage is that the output size of the shellcode is extremely small (almost no overhead), and remains very simple.

 <table align=center>
     <tr>